 Stiles Law was founded in 1996.
 Mark Stiles has provided legal services to thousands of clients in various fields for over twenty years.

 Yes.
-For many of the same reasons a Seller should retain an attorney, conveying property is highly technical and requires expertise.
+For many of the same reasons a seller should retain an attorney, conveying property is highly technical and requires expertise.
 In Massachusetts, real estate closings must be conducted by attorneys.
-The bank will invariably hire its own attorney if the Buyer has not retained one.
-By retaining an attorney, the Buyer can actually save money by having the attorney both represent the buyer during the Purchase and Sale Agreement negotiation as well as represent the bank and Buyer at closing.
+The bank will invariably hire its own attorney if the buyer has not retained one.
+By retaining an attorney, the buyer can actually save money by having the attorney both represent the buyer during the Purchase and Sales Agreement negotiation as well as represent the bank and buyer at closing.